 Professional benefits and quality improvement in construction

 - Improves quality control.
-AR also offers many benefits in the on-site inspection phase, as those responsible can anticipate potential inconsistencies before they occur and make decisions accordingly.
+Augmented reality also offers many benefits in the on-site inspection phase, as those responsible can anticipate potential inconsistencies before they occur and make decisions accordingly.

 - Simulations.
-AR is also proving to be quite a helpful resource in terms of simulations.
+Augmented reality is also proving to be quite a helpful resource in terms of simulations.
 Things such as the spread of fires, evacuations processes, and human transit flows can all be modeled according to a case by case basis.

 Benefits for the end user

 - Display of housing before purchase.
-The benefits for potential buyers and investors is unparalleled with AR.
+The benefits for potential buyers and investors is unparalleled with augmented reality.
 From viewing a property before purchase and envisioning what life might be like in the future, to being able to implement reforms and finishing options for future works.